Equality Now: Female genital mutilation (FGM)

 It is estimated that more than 200 million girls and women around the world have undergone genital mutilation.
 At least two million girls are at risk every year.
 The cutting, which is generally done without anesthetic, may have lifelong health consequences including chronic infection, severe pain during urination, menstruation, sexual intercourse, and childbirth, and psychological trauma.
 Some girls die from the cutting, usually as a result of bleeding or infection.

 In November 2013, a coalition of Royal Colleges, trade unions and Equality Now launched a report at the House of Commons titled, "Tackling FGM in the UK: Intercollegiate recommendations for identifying, recording and reporting".

 In 2019, Equality Now joined with other organisations working to end FGM at the Women Deliver conference to launch the Global Platform to End FGM/C.

+In 2020, Equality Now, in partnership with the U.S. End FGM/C Network and the End FGM European Network, released Female Genital Mutilation/Cutting: A Call For A Global Response, a comprehensive report calling for global action to end FGM/C by 2030 in line with the Sustainable Development Goals.

 Equality Now also sits on the steering committee of the U.S. End FGM/C Network.